imashankarr/PythonGui-for-data-analysis/README.md

 for the code to work properly.

 Files:
 gui.py:       Is the main login page of the application.
-It prompts with username, password and submit button database.py : Creates a database file and stores admin as username and password.If the user enters the correct uername
+It prompts with username, password and submit button. database.py : Creates a database file and stores admin as username and password.If the user enters the correct uername
-              and pasword, it redirects the application to dashboard which is stored in method.py method.py :   It consist of two methods, plotGraph and HomeWindow.
+              and pasword, it redirects the application to dashboard which is stored in method.py. method.py :   It consist of two methods, plotGraph and HomeWindow.
 HomeWindow is the dashboard for the application and plotGraph plots the graph from a user selected csv.